meilisearch/documentation/learn/what_is_meilisearch/features.md

 If you enclose search terms in double quotes (`"`), MeiliSearch will only return documents that contain all terms in the order they were given.

-This is particularly useful when searching for documents that can only have one relevant result, like a book's ISBN code.
+Phrase search is particularly useful when looking for a single result, such as searching for a book by ISBN.
 It is also possible to combine phrase searches with MeiliSearch's basic syntax so only parts of a query are matched strictly.

 ## Comprehensive language support